top of page

 What Keeps Washing Ashore (Part 1: Living with Sargasso)

-At first, I saw sargasso as little more than a problem washing onto Caribbean shorelines.
+At first, I saw sargasso as whimsical washing onto Caribbean shorelines.
 But over time, living with it began changing the way I understood the ocean itself.
 Tangled in the floating seaweed were plastics, debris, and signs of larger environmental imbalance.
 I began wondering whether the sargasso was not simply invading the coastline, but responding to the condition of the waters it moves through.

 Karan Khalsa